Skip to main content

 Spruce beetle (Dendroctonus rufipennis) is new to the list of notable forest health issues in southeast Colorado.
 Once the deadliest forest pest in Colorado as recently as 2022, this native bark beetle is not at epidemic levels in this part of the state.
 However, aerial survey data and on-the-ground reports from Colorado State Forest Service foresters note the presence of spruce beetle in the Wet Mountains and the Culebra Mountains in western Las Animas County.
 Spruce beetle has also moved into the Mosquito Range in western Park County as it progresses north from the Collegiate Peaks.

-As a native insect, spruce beetle is a part of the forested ecosystem in Colorado, typically infesting Engelmann spruce and occasionally Colorado blue spruce in high-elevation forests.
+A native insect, spruce beetle is a part of the forested ecosystem in Colorado, typically infesting Engelmann spruce and occasionally Colorado blue spruce in high-elevation forests.
 Populations of this insect tend to increase following avalanches or windthrow events.

-In winter of 2022, one such windthrow event occurred on approximately 1,260 acres of high-elevation Engelmann spruce-fir forests in Costilla, Huerfano and Las Animas counties, specifically around the Bear and Blue Lake campgrounds of the Upper Cucharas River watershed.
-This area has an active spruce beetle population, so CSFS foresters have conducted work in this area to mitigate the beetle’s spread, including removing wildfire fuels out to 250 feet on either side of the road, and cleared fallen trees in campgrounds.
+In winter of 2022, one such windthrow event occurred on approximately 1,260 acres of high-elevation Engelmann spruce-fir forests in Costilla, Huerfano and Las Animas counties, specifically around the Bear and Blue Lake campgrounds within the Upper Cucharas River watershed.
+This area has an active spruce beetle population, so CSFS foresters have conducted work in this area to mitigate the beetle’s spread, including removing wildfire fuels out to 250 feet on either side of the road, and clearing fallen trees in campgrounds.
 The CSFS is planning more work in this area in 2025.

 Counties most impacted in southeast Colorado in 2024: widespread